Steen Andersen Bille

-The name of Steen Andersen Bille is closely associated with one extended family of Danish naval officers over several generations.
+The name of Steen Andersen Bille is closely associated with one extended Bille family of Danish naval officers over several generations.

 In a direct line from one Vice-Commandant of the City of Copenhagen in the later 17th century, a long list of distinguished Danish naval officers emerged – including six admirals, two commanders and six captains.
 Many of these had the same name as their progenitor.